pveber/morse/paper/paper.md

 ## Survival analysis
 We assume hereafter that `morse` and all the above dependencies have been corrected installed.
 To illustrate the use of `morse`, we will use a standard survival data set coming from a chronic laboratory toxicity test with *Gammarus pulex*, a freshwater invertebrate, exposed to increasing concentrations of propiconazole (a fungicide) during four days.
 Eight concentrations were tested with two replicates of 10 organisms per concentration.
 Survival was monitored at five time points (at day 0, 1, 2, 3 and 4) [@Nyman2012].

 We will used the reduced version of the GUTS model based on the stochastic death hypothesis (namely, the `GUTS-RED-SD` model), as recommended by the *European Food Safety Authority* (EFSA) for the environmental risk assessment (ERA) of plant protection products potentially toxic for aquatic living organisms [@EFSA2018].
 This model can also be fitted on-line with the MOSAIC web platform [@Baudrot2018b].
-Below is the *modus operandi* with package `morse` to be followed step-by-step in order to be in full compliance with the EFSA workflow for ERA.
+Below is the *modus operandi* with package `morse` to be followed step-by-step in order to be in full compliance with the EFSA workflow for ERA [@EFSA2018].

 ### Calibration step